If changes are agreed

 - let you know if they have any concerns

-When you must update someone’s written terms of employment
+When you must update someone's written statement of employment

-For example, you should do this if the change relates to:
+For example, you must do this if the change relates to:

 - job title